Raissa-94/AWS-Learning/Week1/README.md

 ### To Change the Nginx content to my custom content
 cd /usr/share/nginx/html/
 ### To delete the content of the nginx file
-nano index.html
+* nano index.html
-sudo rm indext.htlm
+* sudo rm indext.htlm
-then add my custom index.html file to display the home page of my website with header " Welcome to Raissa's Eazy Life Restaurant" sudo nano index.html
+Added my custom index.html file to display the home page of my website with header " Welcome to Raissa's Eazy Life Restaurant" sudo nano index.html